nextcloud/documentation/developer_manual/digging_deeper/groupware/calendar_provider.rst

         return time();
     }

-The last time the calender is modified allows clients to optimize their requests.
-This method should return the corresponding unix timestamp.

-A fallback is to provide the value ``null`` as return value.
-This tells that the last modification time is not known at the moment.

 Entries in the calendar -- ICollection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The interface ``\Sabre\DAV\ICollection`` defines methods to access children of the current node.
 For calendars, the children are in fact the events stored within the calendar.
 Again, some methods are already covered, so here only the required methods are implemented.

 All calendar entries do have a unique name.
 This is just a plain string.
 Typically these are named as ``.ics`` files.
+The methods covered in this section need this name as a parameter to identify the event to operate upon.

+Creating new calendar events
+!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+The method ``createFile`` is used to store new events to the calendar.
+One could return return an ETag of the calendar event as a string that contains double quotes as sketched in the comment.

 .. code-block:: php